Managing and Using MariaDB Databases in ServBay

 Unable to Connect to MariaDB

-If you’re having trouble connecting to MariaDB, try the following troubleshooting steps:
+If you are unable to connect to MariaDB, try these troubleshooting steps:

-- Check if MariaDB service is running: Use the ServBay GUI to check the status of the MariaDB package, or use the
+- Check if MariaDB service is running: Use the ServBay GUI to check the MariaDB package status or the

 servbayctl

-command:bashIf the service is not running, try starting it.servbayctl status mariadb <version>
+command:bashIf the service isn’t running, try starting it.servbayctl status mariadb <version>

 localhost

-). - Check firewall settings: Ensure the macOS firewall is not blocking ServBay or MariaDB’s network access.
-This usually isn’t an issue for local development, but may be relevant for remote connections.
+). - Check firewall settings: Make sure your macOS firewall isn’t blocking ServBay or MariaDB processes.
+This is usually not an issue locally, but should be considered when enabling remote connections.

-If you encounter password errors when connecting to MariaDB, or have forgotten the root password, consult the ServBay documentation on resetting database passwords:
+If you’re receiving password errors when connecting to MariaDB or have forgotten the root password, refer to the ServBay documentation for password reset instructions:

 ServBay makes it easy to reset root passwords for MariaDB, MySQL, and PostgreSQL databases.

-If you can connect to the database but cannot perform certain operations (e.g., creating tables or inserting data), you may not have sufficient user privileges.
+If you can connect to the database but cannot perform certain actions (such as creating tables or inserting data), your user account may lack adequate permissions.

 SHOW GRANTS FOR 'your_username'@'localhost';